blacklightpy/vaultofknowledge/Talmud.md

 ### Resources

-Baraita: Teachings outside the Mishnah
+- Baraita: Teachings outside the Mishnah written by the Tanna-s
+- Tosefta: Baraita organiszed in accordance with the Mishnah, and is larger than the Mishnah

 ### Mapping of the Mishnah-s to the Daf-s